-You pronounce it “po-zo-le”.
+You pronounce it, “po-zo-le.”

 Yes!
 It’s low in calories, fat, and sugar and high in fiber.

-Well, in traditional Posole recipes that date back to the Aztecs you use dried hominy that is soaked in mineral lime to remove the hominy’s outer skin and to achieve this soup’s authentic flavor.
-Well, unfortunately, I live in Japan right now and I can’t get dried hominy or mineral lime to ship to me, so canned hominy it is!
+In traditional Posole recipes that date back to the Aztecs, you use dried hominy soaked in mineral lime to remove the hominy’s outer skin and achieve this soup’s authentic flavor.
+Unfortunately, I live in Japan right now, and I can’t get dried hominy or mineral lime to ship to me, so canned hominy it is!

-Cook’s Tools and Ingredients – New Mexico Posole:
+Cook’s Tools and Ingredients:

-New Mexico Pork Posole
+New Mexico Posole Recipe

 - 1.5 ounce dried New Mexico red chiles (about 6 chiles)